14 Of The Most Beautiful, Quaint Towns To Visit In Yorkshire

 5. Knaresborough, North Yorkshire

-You can even enjoy a calming row out in your own boat beneath the beautiful viaduct, before popping for an ice cream or a glass of vino at a cafe next to the river.
+Due to its unique location perched above the River Nidd, visitors flock to its riverside, where you can row out in a boat beneath the beautiful viaduct, before popping for an ice cream or a glass of vino at a cafe next to the river.
+Stunning all year round.

 6. Malton, North Yorkshire